 A short introduction to the project, including an update about progress with the project to date and next steps is available here:

-If you would like a copy of this introduction in an alternative language or format, for example Braille, please contact us by email to firstname.lastname@example.org
+If you would like a copy of this introduction in an alternative format, for example braille, please contact us by email to firstname.lastname@example.org or telephone 0113 8251324.

 We want to ensure that this work is informed by the views of people who will be affected by it.
+A consultation on the draft standard is taking place from 13 August until 9 November 2014.
 From November 2013 until 21 February 2014, we ran an engagement exercise to seek views – more information about getting involved.

 An Advisory Group has been established to oversee this work.
 More information about this Group, including approved Minutes of meetings.